cs6006/cs6006.github.io/content/blog/second.md

 in huddles on opposite ends of the room.
 I handed each group one card and explained the game:

-> _You are two cities on hills, and you have a zipline that carries food between you.
+> _You are two cities on hills, and you have a zip line that carries food between you.
 Occasionally you'd like to order something to eat from the other city, but the cities are rather far apart and you can only communicate using your cards.
 A card is either red or blue, and you can